genio/test-spelling/README.md

 Returns true if every `POD` file has correct spelling, or false if any of them fail.
 This function will show any spelling errors as diagnostics.

+\* **NOTE:** This only tests using bytes.
+This is not decoded content, etc. Do not expect this to work with unicode content, for example.
+This uses an open with no layers and no decoding.

 ## get\_pod\_parser

 ```perl